Capacity Limits of Diffusion-Based Molecular Timing Channels: The Capacity of the DBMT Channel with Diversity

 \begin{rem} For a fixed $\tau_n$ and $\tau_x \to \infty$, the arguments of the maximization problems in \eqref{eq:capacityLB_single} and \eqref{eq:capacityUB_single} converge, namely:

 This follows from the fact that for $\tau_x \mspace{-3mu} \gg \mspace{-3mu} 4^{h(T_n|T_n \mspace{-3mu} \leq \mspace{-3mu} \tau_n)}$ we have $m(\tau_x,\tau_n,T_n) \approx \log(\tau_x)$. \end{rem}

-Next, we study the capacity of the DBMT channel with $M>1$, and show that sending $M$ particles at each transmission interval is advantageous and analogous to receiver diversity.

-\section{The Capacity of the DBMT \\Channel with Diversity}
+\section{The Capacity of the DBMT Channel with Diversity}

-In view of the results of Section \ref{sec:singlePart}, a question that arises is: {\em Can we improve performance by simultaneously releasing multiple particles, namely, using $M>1$?} In \cite{murinGlobeCom16} and \cite[Sec.
-IV.C]{sri12}, it is shown that by releasing multiple particles one can reduce the probability of error; yet, it is not clear if and how the capacity scales with the number of particles which are {\em simultaneously} released in each transmission interval $\mathcal{A}_k$ (see Section \ref{subsec:ProbDef} for detailed definitions).
-We further note that simultaneously releasing multiple particles is analogous to receiver diversity as each particle follows an independent path from the transmitter to the receiver.
+The focus of Section \ref{sec:singlePart} is on the single-particle DBMT channel. i.e., $M=1$.
+In this section we address the question: {\em Can one improve performance by simultaneously releasing multiple particles, namely, using $M>1$ particles?} In \cite{murinGlobeCom16} and \cite[Sec.
+IV.C]{sri12} it is shown that by releasing multiple particles one can reduce the probability of error; yet, it is not clear if and how the capacity scales with the number of particles that are {\em simultaneously} released in each transmission interval $\mathcal{A}_k$ (see Section \ref{subsec:ProbDef} for the detailed definitions).\footnote{Note that simultaneously releasing multiple particles is analogous to receiver diversity as each particle follows an independent path from the transmitter to the receiver.} In the current and subsequent sections we investigate this problem.